North Lawndale College Prep High School: History

-In the News
+In popular media

 In 2008, students at the school produced a short film on gun violence, Will I Be Next?".
 The film was shown at the first Peace on Earth Film Festival.

 In 2013, a student from the school was featured in the Al Jazeera America documentary series Edge of Eighteen.
 He appears in episodes 2 and 3:

 Episode 2: Maurice Massonburg lives on the west side of Chicago, which is often called “Chi-raq” due to the wave of gun violence sweeping across the city.
 Despite the distractions and bad influences in his neighborhood, Maurice attends a charter school (NLCP) committed to helping underprivileged students go to college.
 This doesn't reduce the mounting pressure he feels to become the first in his family to graduate from high school and attend college.

 Episode 3: Once a promising student Maurice Massonburg has all but abandoned his college dreams, resigning himself to the hard knocks of life on the west side of Chicago.
 Despite impassioned pleas from both his guidance counselor and mother, Maurice remains fixed to his downward spiral of smoking weed and slacking off at school.
 As graduation approaches, what will he decide to do?